tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 use tickets when resuming future connections.
 This document describes a mechanism by which clients may specify the desired number of tickets needed for future connections.
-This extension aims to remove server ambiguity surrounding ticket count while simultaneously reducing ticket waste and priming clients for future parallel connections.
+This extension aims to remove server ambiguity surrounding ticket count while simultaneously reducing ticket waste and priming clients for future connection attempts.

 --- middle